-Registered office: 29, boulevard Haussmann, 75009 Paris (France).
-Postal address: 32, rue du Champ-de-tir, 44000 Nantes (France).
+Registered Office: 29, boulevard Haussmann-75009 Paris (France).
+Postal address: 32, rue du Champ-de-tir-44000 Nantes (France).

-Investors intending to subscribe to units are invited to make inquiries directly with Ofi Invest Asset Management (for purely registered units) or the company holding their account Société Générale (by delegation by the Management Company for bearer units) regarding the deadline for consideration of their redemption request, this deadline possibly being prior to the centralisation time mentioned above.
+Investors intending to subscribe to units are invited to make inquiries directly with IZNES (for fully registered units) or the company holding their account Société Générale (by delegation of the Management Company for bearer units) regarding the deadline for consideration of their redemption request, this deadline possibly being prior to the centralisation time mentioned above.